sarit-chaet-hudis/diceapp/README.md

 Player display is handled in the _Player_ components (child of Game).

 Dice display is handled in the _Die_ components (child of GameControls).

+## Known Issues and Backlog

+- add photos to ReadMe!!
+- netlify link to the about section in repo
+- cannot accept number smaller than 20 to PointsToWin
+- Option to change player's names (and avatars)
+  Code Cleaning:
+- set initial state as outside file and import on init game
+- create all buttons and input field as components

 created by sarit chaet hudis over a cold rainy weekend. enjoy!